 DW has an English Learner Plan of Service in place and our District Assessment Coordinator and on-site testing coordinator have had training for ACCESS testing.
-The two students were assessed with the ACCESS and results will be distributed to the family at fall conferences as well as teachers using the results to determine an EL education plan for the students.
-We will also collaborate with English Learner certified teachers.
-DW provides school wide Title I services and our ELL students will participate in this program.
+As needed we will collaborate with English Learner certified teachers.
+DW provides school wide Title I services and our ELL students would participate in this program.